 Then you have to bring your tankless water heater to its normal operation.
 Make sure that the gas supply is turned off.
 Close the water taps.
 Make sure that all the drain plugs are removed from the unit.
 Then replace:

 - Water drain plug

 - Pump Drain Plug

 - Cold Water Inlet Filter

 To allow the unit to fill with water open the cold water supply.
 Open a hot water tap to check that hot water is flowing properly.
 Close the tap and turn on the electric power.
 Make sure that the temperature controller is off.
 Turn on the gas supply and then the temperature controller.

 The Bottom Line:

-You Can also Learn How To Maintain The Tankless Water Heater (12 Simple Step By Step Guide)….
+Also, Learn about the Best tankless hot water heater for cold climates and How To Maintain The Tankless Water Heater (12 Simple Step By Step Guide)….